nukdokplex/tshock-docker-environment/README.md

 ## Special thanks

-Thanks to [beardedio](https://github.com/beardedio) for his [docker images](https://github.com/beardedio/terraria) that inspired me to create this environment.
+Thanks to [beardedio](https://github.com/beardedio) for their [docker images](https://github.com/beardedio/terraria) that inspired me to create this environment.

 ## License